 American Blond Ale made with Kolsch yeast.
 It’s a single hop, lighter beer, with a great flavor that can be enjoyed all day long!

 The Hammer is a Tropical IPA (India Pale Ale).
 It has a light body, and great tropical hop notes – no additives.
 This is not your typical Northwest IPA; it is refreshingly hoppy without killing your tastebuds.
+This beer was named after our town doctor and founder club member: Dr. Gary Schillhammer, MD.

 Another Red Headed Stranger